 Virtually all aspects of our business activities are regulated by government agencies.
 The manufacturing, processing, formulation, packaging, labeling, distribution, promotion and sampling, advertising of our products, and disposal of waste products arising from such activities are subject to governmental regulation.
 These activities are regulated by one or more of the FDA, the Federal Trade Commission, ("FTC"), the Consumer Product Safety Commission, the U.S. Department of Agriculture and the U.S. Environmental Protection Agency, ("EPA"), as well as by comparable agencies in foreign countries.
 These activities are also regulated by various agencies of the states and localities in which our products are sold.
-For more information, see "Business-Government Regulation".
+For more information, see "Business-Government Regulation" in Part I, Item 1 of this Form 10-K.

-Like all pharmaceutical manufacturers, we are subject to regulation by the FDA under the FDCA.
+Like all pharmaceutical manufacturers, we are subject to regulation by the FDA under the Federal Food, Drug and Cosmetic Act ("FDCA").
 All new drugs must be the subject of an FDA-approved new drug application, ("NDA"), before they may be marketed in the United States.
 The FDA has the authority to withdraw existing NDA approvals and to review the regulatory status of products marketed under the enforcement policy.
 The FDA may require an approved NDA for any drug product marketed under the enforcement policy if new information reveals questions about the drug's safety and effectiveness.
 All drugs must be manufactured in conformity with GMP, and drug products subject to an approved NDA must be manufactured, processed, packaged, held and labeled in accordance with information contained in the NDA.
 Since we rely on third parties to manufacture our products, GMP requirements directly affect our third party manufacturers and indirectly affect us.
 The manufacturing facilities of our third-party manufacturers are continually subject to inspection by such governmental agencies, and manufacturing operations could be interrupted or halted in any such facilities if such inspections prove unsatisfactory.
 Our third-party manufacturers are subject to periodic inspection by the FDA to assure such compliance.